yetibot/yetibot/README.md

 [![Build Status](https://travis-ci.org/devth/yetibot.png?branch=master)](https://travis-ci.org/devth/yetibot)

+## Installation

+There are two primary ways of installing yetibot:

+ 1. **Clone this repo**: this gives you a standard yetibot installation and provides a git-ignored place to store configuration.
+ 2. **Make your own repo and depend on yetibot**: this gives you ultimate customizability, allowing you to depend on custom yetibot plugins, and gives you control over where you store your config (manual management, commit to private git repo, etc...)

 ## Configuration

-Configuration lives at `config/config.edn`, which is `.gitignore`d.
+Configuration lives at `config/config.edn`, which is git-ignored.
 See [config/config-sample.edn](config/config-sample.edn) for a sample config.
 `mv` this to `config/config.edn` and fill in the blanks to get started.